atom/autocomplete-emojis/README.md

 ## Scopes

-Please note that this package shows emoji suggestions in the scope below.
+Please note that this package shows emoji suggestions in the scopes below.

 * .source.gfm
 * .text.html